dimipapadeas/CandidatesEvaluation/README.md

 ## Delivery

-When finished the candidate should compress the root folder of the project and send it to the assessor by email.
-Along with the compressed file a screenshot of the candidate's browser with the Application running and a user logged in should be sent in order to verify that the installation was successfully completed.
+When finished the candidate should upload the finished project to his personal GitHub, creating a new repository and provide the evaluators with the link.
+A screenshot of the candidate's browser with the Application running and a user logged in should be sent in order to verify that the installation was successfully completed.

 The deadline to send the compressed file is determined by the assessor.
 Normally it should be exactly three days after